FelixFonteneau/katacoda-scenarios/clojure-aws-api/step4.md

 - `(-> (aws/ops lambda) keys sort)`{{execute}}

 ### Quick explanations
-* `(def lambda (aws/client {:api :lambda}))` creates a client for the AWS Lambda service.
+* `(def lambda (aws/client {:api :lambda}))` creates a client for the AWS Lambda service and calls it lambda.
-* `(-> (aws/ops lambda) keys sort)` calls the function keys with parameter the previsouly defined lambda client.
-The output of the keys is then passed to the sort function.
+* `(-> (aws/ops lambda) keys sort)` calls the function keys and gives as parameter the previsouly defined lambda client.
+The output of keys is then passed to the sort function.

-We can now see the operations what we can perform.
+We can now see the operations what we can perform in alphabetical order.

 ## Lambda function call
 Now let's try to run our function: